Bhattacharya-Lab/EquiPNAS/README.md

 3.)
 Download the trained models

-- for protein-DNA binding site prediction, download EquiPNAS-DNA model [here](models/EquiPNAS-DNA/)
+- For protein-DNA binding site prediction, download EquiPNAS-DNA model [here](models/EquiPNAS-DNA/)
-- for protein-RNA binding site prediction, download EquiPNAS-RNA model [here](models/EquiPNAS-RNA/)
+- For protein-RNA binding site prediction, download EquiPNAS-RNA model [here](models/EquiPNAS-RNA/)

 That's it!
 EquiPNAS is ready to be used.